MicrosoftDocs/fabric-docs/docs/data-engineering/get-started-api-livy-session.md

 The Livy API defines a unified endpoint for operations.
 Replace the placeholders {Entra_TenantID}, {Entra_ClientID}, {Fabric_WorkspaceID}, and {Fabric_LakehouseID} with your appropriate values when you follow the examples in this article.

-## Configure Visual Studio code for your Livy API Session
+## Configure Visual Studio Code for your Livy API Session

 1. Select **Lakehouse Settings** in your Fabric Lakehouse.